Hannahtersbol/MLOps/reports/README.md

 on the cloud.
 We had to rewrite a lot of our code to get it to work again.
 This was quite tedious as it would take 10 mins for the cloud to run the code from a new git commit.
 Iterating our code would then quickly take hours of our time as we didn't have a better option, since the code worked locally but not initially on the cloud.
 When we finally got it working on the cloud continued developement wasn't a problem, since when we set it up correctly on the cloud.
 So we could iterate locally and then be quite certain that it would work on the cloud, so we had to spend less time bug fixing over the cloud.
+Another struggle was figuring out how to test the varius data using the unit tests in GitHub.
+This was because our data was ofcourse stored locally and not in the git repository, which didn't make it possible to test.
+This had a simple solution of adding a test data folder, with a small dataset.
+While this was a small struggle in hindsight, it took some time to figure out what the issue was.

 ### Question 31